kelseyywang/git-dumb/README.md

 Or, are you tired of people stereotyping you as smart just because you're a programmer??
 If so, it's time to **git dumb**.

-### Introducing git-dumb, the best personal version control system you'll ever find.
+### Introducing git-dumb, the best "personal version control" system you'll ever find.

 It simply backs up different versions of files and directories on your computer.
-It's designed for coNvEniEnCe: no matter what directory you plot git-dumb in, it will copy everything important in that directory.
+It's designed for coNvEniEnCe: no matter what directory you plop git-dumb in, it will copy everything important in that directory.
 Didn't make sense?
 Just try it!
 I bet it's great for use on sketchy hackathon projects, when you're _moving fast and breaking things_, or when you're just feeling particularly dumb about git. ¯\\\_(ツ)\_/¯

 ### How to use: